CkyZzzz/SmallDatabase/README.md

 # SmallDatabase
 Small Database in Java
 A small database with functions:
-  create a database
+&emsp;Create a database
-  create tables
+&emsp;Create tables
-  insert rows into tables
+&emsp;Insert rows into tables
-  search with SQL key words: SELECT, FROM, WHERE, ORDER BY, GROUP BY.
+&emsp;Search with SQL key words: SELECT, FROM, WHERE, ORDER BY, GROUP BY.

 Time Complexity:
 &emsp;create a database: O(1)